-Photo #1: The first base wash on face was WN manganese blue value #9 (on standard Value Scale cards).
-It covered everything but the lights (cheek and nose).
+Photo #1: The first base wash on face was WN Manganese Blue value #9 (on standard Value Scale cards).
+It covered everything but the light areas (cheek and nose).
 This makes a monotone base painting and makes the dark layers glow.
 (I am testing Holbein Peacock)

-#2: The next layer was the first wash of cad red over the whole face (except highlight on nose and lip) and also into the background (immediately connecting the subject to the background).
-Both blue and red were a value #9 mix. (see side strip).
-See this as the lightest on cheek (red over white paper = value 9).
+#2: The next layer was the first wash of MG Cadmium Red Lt over the whole face (except highlight on nose and lip) and also into the background (immediately connecting the subject to the background).
+Both the blue and the red were a value #9 mix.
+(See side strip).
+This is the lightest area on the cheek (red over white paper = value 9).

 #3: The next wash was the same value red on the shadow.
-(2 layers of the same #9 value cad red on top of blue = value 7.
+(Two layers of the same #9 value Cadmium Red on top of blue = value 7.
 Look at your value scale and photo #5).

-#4: Next was the mouth, nose, eyes, and ears with a alizarin and other warm darks.
+#4: Next was the mouth, nose, eyes, and ears with Alizarin and other warm darks.
 That completes about 50% of the face.

-#5: Now you model the rest with more layers and other common colors to add interest.
-His hat is a combo of Neut Tint, sepia, and probably pain’s gray.
-Keep blending and floating your colors for interest. every time I had one color on my brush I stroked it into the background.
+#5: Now you model the rest of the portrait with more layers and other common colors in order to add interest.
+His hat is a combination of Neutral Tint, Sepia, and probably Payne’s Gray.
+Keep blending and floating your colors for interest.
+Blend each color you use into the background as you go.

 Primary flesh colors.
-(Great flesh triad) Manganese blue, M Graham Cad red light, Winsor Yellow deep, plus maybe some raw sienna.
+(Great flesh triad) Manganese Blue, MG’s Cadmium Red Light, WN Windsor Yellow Deep, plus maybe some Raw Sienna.
 Blends go from light to dark skin.
 Mix these colors to match the back of your hand!!
-I use Scarlet Lake at the Very End to add warmth to cheeks.
-(I have been experimenting with Holbein Peacock as a sub for Manganese blue.
-Peacock seems less granular and less opaque, but the same color!)
+I use Scarlet Lake at the very end to add warmth to cheeks.
+(I have been experimenting with Holbein Peacock as a substitute for Manganese Blue.
+Peacock seems less granular and less opaque, but the same color.)

-Brown/red Hair, rusty browns, warm darks : The classic – FU Blue, burnt sienna (playing with DS’s Q Burnt orange as sub for BS),
+Brown/red Hair, rusty browns, warm darks : The classic – French Ultramarine (FU) Blue, Burnt Sienna (BS) (playing with Daniel Smith’s (DS’s) Quinacradone Burnt Orange as sub for BS),

-Darks on face: (Lips, nostrils, corners of the mouth): Alizarin, Winsor Blue red shade, with the cad red.
+Darks on face: (Lips, nostrils, corners of the mouth): Alizarin, Winsor Blue Red Shade, with the Cadmium Red.

-Eyes: All the above colors, but lean toward the warms and ALWAYS keep the color changing.
-Same is boring!
+Eyes: Use all of the above colors, but lean toward the warms and always keep the color changing.
+The same color throughout is boring!

-Very darks (warm and cool): I blend these 3 together and seldom use alone: Payne’s Gray, Sepia, Neut Tint.
+Very darks (warm and cool): I blend these 3 together and seldom use alone: Payne’s Gray, Sepia, Neutral Tint.

 Note: I prefer transparent colors.
-I am using a Cad red as a warm flesh red.
-E gads it is an opaque color!!!
-Yes, I use such a tiny tiny thin amount but yes it glazes over the colors and warms up the tones.
+I am using a Cadmium Red as a warm flesh red.
+Egads it is an opaque color!
+Yes, I use such a tiny, tiny, thin amount, but it glazes over the colors and warms up the tones.

 Good luck, Bill